kkumber/kkumber/README.md

 # Angel Reyes
-**`Dreamer • Builder • Debugger of Realities`**
+**`Software Developer • Dreamer • Builder • Debugger of Realities`**

 <p align="left">
-  Hi, I'm Angel, a full-stack developer who doesn’t just code projects, but breathes life into ideas.
+  Hi, I'm Angel, a software developer who doesn’t just code projects, but breathes life into ideas.
 Whether I’m building AI-powered applications, sleek frontend interfaces, or robust API architectures, I aim for tools that are purposeful, performant, and beautiful.
 From concept to deployment, every pixel and endpoint is handcrafted with care.
 </p>

 ---